-Vitamin deficiences
+Vitamin deficiences:

-Vitamin A deficiency
+Vitamin a deficiency

-- Vitamin A deficiency is extremely rare in the indigenous UK population but is a serious public health concern in many low income countries, particularly in Africa and South East Asia. - Young children and pregnant women from low-income countries are most likely to be affected. - Practitioners should be alert to the possibility of vitamin A deficiency in at risk migrant patients and where they suspect it may wish to seek advice on appropriate diagnosis and management from their local endocrinology or paediatric team. - Vitamin supplementation should be considered for all infants from one month to five years, especially in at risk groups.
-Low income families in the UK who receive one of a range of income related benefits and tax credits may qualify for Healthy Start [external link].
-Pregnant women, women with a child under one and children aged 6 months to their 4th birthday can get free Healthy Start vitamin supplements.
-The supplements for children contain vitamin A. - Vitamin A has teratogenic effects in overdose and the Department of Health recommends that pregnant women, or women who may become pregnant should not be advised to take supplements containing vitamin A and should not eat foods rich in vitamin A such as liver and liver based products [1].
+- Vitamin A deficiency is extremely rare in the indigenous UK population but is a serious public health concern in many low income countries, particularly in Africa and South East Asia. - Young children and pregnant women from low-income countries are most likely to be affected. - Practitioners should be alert to the possibility of vitamin A deficiency in at risk migrant patients and where they suspect it may wish to seek advice on appropriate diagnosis and management from their local endocrinology or paediatric team. - Vitamin A has teratogenic effects in overdose and the Department of Health recommends that pregnant women, or women who may become pregnant should not be advised to take supplements containing vitamin A and should not eat foods rich in vitamin A such as liver and liver based products.